life-itself/developmentalspaces.org/content/examples.md

 title: examples
 ---

-This page includes some examples of transformative spaces.
+This page includes some examples of transformational spaces.

 - [[Monastic Academy]]
 - [[Ilali]]